rvhuang/linq-to-astar/README.md

 **LINQ to A\*** is an experimental library aimed to incorporate LINQ expressions into [A\*](https://en.wikipedia.org/wiki/A*_search_algorithm) as well as other heuristic search algorithms.
 The goals are:

 * Better human-readability and maintainability of algorithm using.
-* A unified programming model for various heuristic algorithms.
+* A structural, object-oriented, unified programming model for various heuristic algorithms.

 By taking advantage of the power of LINQ, the library is not only about re-implementing in C#, but also giving new ability and flexibility to the algorithms.